sergeycommit/cache_cleaner/README.md

 # 🎉 Cache Cleaner Installed

-📌 Click the puzzle piece (1) in the top right of your browser.
-Then, click
+Click the puzzle piece 🧩 (1) in the top right of your browser.
+Then, click<br>
-the little pin (2) next to the extension:
+the little pin 📌 (2) next to the extension:

 ![Step 1](images/wp1.png)